CofluxLabs/coflux/docs/docs/memoising.md

 # Memoising

-Memoising is similar to caching, however it only applies to steps within a run, and serves a subtly different purpose.
+Memoising is similar to [caching](/caching), however it only applies to steps within a run, and serves a subtly different purpose.
 With caching, a cache hit still results in a new step entity, but the result will be shared.
-Memoising is more lightweight because the existing execution is referenced, rather than creating a new step which references the existing result.
+Memoising is more lightweight because the existing execution is referenced directly, rather than creating a new step which references the existing result.

 It serves two purposes: